pawelkossowski91/-projekt_koncowy/README.md

 Coders Lab Final project:

+Sometimes reinventing is just a programming workout, but when I develop this little game, for me it was like back to the childhood.
+'SYME-TETRIS' is a Tetris with possibility to chose blocks - of course only symmetric blocks :)

-new version of classic, arcade game.
+This is new version of classic, arcade game.

+I wrote this one in Vanilla JS(ES6), jQuery and CSS.

 Use z,x and arrow keys to control.